ChitrakshiChhabra/Project/README.md

-              In this prototype, the Pan Card belong to a particular individual and for its use cases, it is advised to replace that pan card in the file section from the new one for testing with the same file name.
+              In this prototype, the Pan Card belong to a particular individual and for its use cases, it is advised to replace that pan card in the file section from the new one and also update its path for testing with proper file address and name.

               * supported file format is -> .jpeg